-Reversion to Level-Percent-of-Payroll:
+• Reversion to Level-Percent-of-Payroll:

-Extension to 2039:

-The amortization period was extended from 2030 to 2039, spreading payments over nine additional years.
-While this provided immediate budget relief, it accrued more interest, increasing the total cost.

-\$3 Billion Infusion:

-- o The legislature also contributed \$3 billion to the pension systems to bolster funding: - The PERS Pension funding ratio increased from 59.5% to 67%. - The TRS Pension funding ratio increased from 53.3% to 76.9%. - o This one-time infusion significantly improved funding ratios for the pension system.
+- In 2014, the legislature reinstated the level-percent-of-payroll method, lowering nearterm contributions but deferring substantial costs to later years. - Extension to 2039: - The amortization period was extended from 2030 to 2039, spreading payments over nine additional years.
+While this provided immediate budget relief, it accrued more interest, increasing the total cost. - \$3 Billion Infusion: - The legislature also contributed \$3 billion to the pension systems to bolster funding: - The PERS Pension funding ratio increased from 59.5% to 67%. - The TRS Pension funding ratio increased from 53.3% to 76.9%. - This one-time infusion significantly improved funding ratios for the pension system.